sini/nixkraken/docs/src/implementation/tests/index.md

 >
 > Although we aim to test as many configuration outcomes as possible, these automated tests will never be able to cover every possible configuration.
 >
 > Specifically, we are not currently able to test paid features since the login process is interactive.
-Hence, we cannot test multi-profiles setups beyond Nix validation.
+Hence, we cannot test multi-profile setups beyond Nix validation.

 ## Running tests